 A syndicate may be comprised of one or more underwriting members of Lloyd's.
 Each member is liable for its share of underwriting liabilities on the syndicate(s) on which it participates but not other members' shares.
 Accordingly, the capital requirement that Lloyd's sets for each member, operates on a similar basis.
 Each member's SCR shall thus be determined by the sum of the member's share of the syndicate SCR 'to ultimate'.
 Where a member participates on more than one syndicate, a credit for diversification is provided to reflect the spread of risk, but consistent with determining a SCR which reflects the capital requirement to cover a 1 in 200 year loss 'to ultimate' for that member.

-Over and above this, Lloyd's applies a capital uplift to the member's capital requirement, known as the Economic Capital Assessment ("ECA").
-The purpose of this uplift, which is a Lloyd's not a Solvency II requirement, is to meet Lloyd's financial strength, licence and ratings objectives.
-The capital uplift applied for 2019 was 35% of the member's SCR 'to ultimate'.
+The SCR represents the equivalent of minimum regulatory capital, as is required by the PRA and Lloyd's, and does not represent the amount of economic capital required to support and maintain Lloyd's financial strength, licence and ratings objectives.
+The SCR process produces a result that is then uplifted by Lloyd's (by 35% in 2020) of the member's SCR 'to ultimate'.